 Peacock bass is the common name in English for a group of closely related species of tropical, freshwater fish of the genus Cichla, native to the Amazon River basin of South America.
 Despite their name, these fish are cichlids, not basses.

-Sport fishermen have made these cichlids prized game fish for their fighting qualities, so much so that many travel agencies now arrange fishing trips to Brazil and Florida specifically to catch peacock bass.
+Sport fishermen have made these cichlids (related to a freshwater tropical fish called an “Oscar”) prized game fish for their fighting qualities, so much so that they are now the target species for trips to Brazil.
 Renowned American peacock bass fisherman and fishing author, Larry Larsen, refers to them as “freshwater bullies” due to their ferocious nature when hunting and their tendency to damage and sometimes destroy fishing gear when striking.